 Kathleen Meyer is the author of the bestselling outdoor guide How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art, widely embraced by the outdoor community, with more than 3 million copies sold, in eight languages.
 The 2020 Fourth Edition is now in stores.
 Kathleen's Rocky Mountain Wild West memoir, Barefoot Hearted: A Wild Life Among Wildlife, was published by Villard/Random House in 2001.
-Hardcovers are available off her Web site.
-Long the outdoor adventurer and nontraditional spirit, Kathleen early on chose a life of rowing rapids and driving draft horses cross-country, viewing the landscape from an inflatable raft or the seat of a hundred-year-old wagon.
+With the misfortune of a pub date five days before 9/11, the hardcovers are available now only off her Web site (where you can find the synopsis and review blurbs).
+Long the nontraditional spirit and outdoor adventurer, Kathleen early on chose a life of rowing rapids and driving draft horses cross-country, viewing the landscape from an inflatable raft or the seat of a hundred-year-old wagon.

 Born in Manhattan, the only child of a scientist and a librarian, Kathleen was raised on the Atlantic and Pacific coasts.
 A water baby by nature, she acquired a passion as early as seven for racing the catboat-class sailboats Woodpussies.
 It all began near the New Jersey shore, on a mile-long peninsula jutting into the Shrewsbury River.
 The small neighborhood consisted of families from widely varied incomes—a diamond miner at one end, the Secretary of Labor at the other, and then Kathleen, madly mowing expansive lawns to pay for her annual sailing club membership.
 She crewed every summer into her teens on the boats of more affluent neighbors.
 Later in life, in California, at a time when she worked with troubled adolescents, she succumbed to purchasing a stray New Jersey Woodpussy—the one she’d never had in her youth—and soon set sail onto the unpredictable currents of San Francisco Bay.
 Forever the purist (in this case, no motor), her first day out found her, with a handsome male acquaintance on board, becalmed and drifting with the tide into both the dark of night and the Richmond freighter channel—no lights on her boat, no flashlight to shine on the sail.
 Trapped for those long hours of terror in the open cockpit of a thirteen-foot boat, she remembers it now as the first time she needed to know how, on earth, to elegantly finesse bodily excretions.